blobaa/bba-did-method-specification/README.md

 A DID method based on the Ardor blockchain.

 This repository contains the `bba` DID method specification.
-It uses the Ardor blockchain as a decentralized public-key infrastructure (DPKI) for creating and managing decentralized identifiers (DIDs).
+It uses the Ardor blockchain as a decentralized public-key infrastructure (DPKI) to create and manage decentralized identifiers (DIDs).

+## Background

 A DID is a self-controlled persistent identifier and can be resolved into a DID Document.
-A DID document contains publicly available information (usually in the form of public keys and service endpoints for further interaction) associated with a DID-representing entity.
-Because this information is cryptographically linked to a DID, a DID controller may use it for authentication, assertion and/or proof of personally identifiable information (PII).
-PIIs are generally not stored in DID documents but are embedded in Verifiable Credentials (VCs).
-VCs and DIDs are the pillars of Self-Sovereign Identity (SSI).
+A DID Document contains publicly available information (usually in form of public keys and service endpoints for further interaction) that is associated with a DID subject.
+A DID subject is the entity a DID identifies and is usually also the DID controller.
+Since the information inside a DID Document is cryptographically linked to a DID, the DID controller can use it for authentication, assertion and/or proof of personally identifiable information (PII).
+PIIs are generally not stored in DID Documents but are embedded in Verifiable Credentials (VCs).
+A PII containing VC also includes the DID of the subject the PII belongs to and is therefore bound to that DID.
+DIDs as unique identifier and VCs as verifiable container for PII are the two pillars of Self-Sovereign Identity (SSI).

-The `bba` DID method is listed in the official DID method registry.
+The `bba` DID method is included in the official DID Method Registry.

 ## Resources

-### BBA Related
+### BBA Method Related

 - [DID Method Specification](docs/markdown/spec.md)
 - [Reference Implementation](https://github.com/blobaa/bba-did-method-handler-ts)